jakobrunge/tigramite/neurips2020/README.md

 This will create several PDF documents, one of which is the desired plot (the runtime estimates may deviate).

+## Discrete Examples

+To create the results for discrete models with the discrete G2 conditional independence test, run the following commands:

+$ python compute_experiments.py 500 0 'random_lineargaussian_discretebinom2-4-4-0.2-0.8-0.0-0.3-0.3-3-2000-discg2-svarfci-0.01-5'

+Here "binom2" implies a model with n_{bin} = 2 as described in the paper.

 ## Real data example